rlombard/centralized-ai/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is fully open source and free to use as is.

 ## Acknowledgments